 In addition, you can attend wine tastings and workshops to learn how to prepare some dishes and even listen to music played by a DJ in the VIP Lounge of the Taste of London.
 And if you still feel like enjoying the best British food, I recommend you to join a gastronomic tour through the streets of London.
 Great!

 12. Discover the Diwali festival in London

 London is a cosmopolitan city where a multitude of cultures from all corners of the planet coexist.
 During the month of November takes place the festival of lights or Diwali, the most important festival of the year in India that the Hindu community also celebrates in the British capital.

-Surely you have scheduled a lot of activities to do during the day on your trip to London but the evening is also a good time to go out and enjoy yourself and have a good time.
+Surely you have scheduled a lot of activities to do during the day on your trip to London, but the evening is also a good time to go out and enjoy and have a good time.

 How about going to a live music concert by candlelight?
-It is a very romantic experience, especially if you visit London as a couple.
+It is a very romantic experience, especially if you are visiting London as a couple.

 Throughout the month of November there are many concerts featuring some of the best composers in history.
 Take note of some of the best!

 - The Best of Bond at Butcher's Hall.